 I have a confession to make; I am naturally disposed to holding a grudge.
-It’s not an attractive part of my personality, but it’s there nonetheless and I have to accept that it sits there in my psyche in a dark corner making itself known from time to time.
+It’s not an attractive part of my personality, but it’s there nonetheless, and I have to accept that it sits there in a dark corner of my psyche making itself known from time to time.

-I’m not alone, of course; it’s part of the shared human experience that many of us feel the same.
-Some people find it surprisingly easy to push annoyances, frustrations, and grudges away and carry on; but there are many of us who, at the very least, struggle to release those feelings of hurt or rage or petulance … or a combination of those or others.
+I’m not alone, of course; many of us feel the same.
+There are those who find it surprisingly easy to push annoyances, frustrations, and grudges away and carry on; but there are many of us who, at the very least, struggle to release those feelings of hurt or rage or petulance.

 What would I tell my child if they came to me and said that they were holding a grudge?
-I would try to help them let it go, of course, because what good would it do them to hold on to it.
-But I would also know that it’s easier said than done; the emotions can stay there in the back of your mind and fester, despite your best efforts.
+I would try to help them let it go, of course, because what good would it do them to hold on to it?
+But I would also know that it’s easier said than done; the emotions can stay there in your mind and fester, despite your best efforts.

-My natural instinct is to get it out in the open and discuss the issue, perhaps ad infinitum, until it’s completed; but what if even that doesn’t feel like enough, or what if the two of you aren’t on the same page as to how much discussion is needed to get it all out of your system?
-That’s hard; it’s down to you to accept that, fundamentally, and decide how you’re going to handle that.
+My natural instinct is to get it out in the open and discuss the issue until it’s resolved; but what if even that doesn’t feel like enough, or what if the two of you aren’t on the same page as to how much discussion is needed to get it all out of your system?
+That’s hard; it’s down to you to accept that, fundamentally, and decide how you’re going to handle it.
 I wouldn’t want to be perceived as sweeping it under the carpet and pretending it’s never happened, but how much conversation is too much before you move on?

 - Play the ball, not the man; that is, deal with the situation in hand, and don’t make it personal.
-Perhaps easier said than done, but tackle the issue that’s arisen and consider how to move beyond it.
-A part of that might involve accepting that it’s what the person genuinely believes, but it might also be a viewpoint held in the moment or part of a wider decision.
+This might involve accepting it’s what the person genuinely believes, but it might also be a viewpoint held in the moment or part of a wider decision.
 Although it might feel personal in the moment, don’t make it personal towards the other person, even if they give you every opportunity or cause to; that just makes things a hundred times worse.
-Deal with the situation, the issue, and have the resilience to look at the bigger picture.
+Deal with the situation and have the resilience to look at the bigger picture.

 - Talk to the other person if you can.
 Allow them to have an insight into your own feelings.
 That might not always be possible, of course, due to your own level of comfort, their level of comfort, or because of the situation – communication just might not be appropriate at that time.
 If it’s not, then accept that that’s the case.

 - Accept that the other person has a point of view as well.
-You don’t have to agree with the point of view – you’re holding a grudge, for heaven’s sake, it’s unlikely you’d be doing that if you did agree – but know that they have made a judgement based on their own views.
+You don’t have to agree with it – you’re holding a grudge, for heaven’s sake, it’s unlikely you’d be doing that if you did agree – but know that they have made a judgement based on their own views.
 Can you change their view?
-If they’re wedded to that view, but you want to continue a relationship with them, how can you separate the two?
+If they’re wedded to it, but you want to continue a relationship with them, how can you separate the two?
 How can you play the ball, not the person?

 - Talk about how you’re feeling to others if you can’t talk to the person concerned.
 Don’t broadcast it far and wide, on social media for example (never be one of those people, I beg you), but seek counsel from someone you trust, and be open to their views.
 If you value someone’s opinion, bloody well listen to it.

 - Don’t be a victim.
 If someone or something has annoyed you, accept it, sure – own it and don’t hide what you’re feeling, but also don’t fester and wallow in your own emotions.
-That causes endless bitterness, and actually makes you a rather unattactive person; we will have all met people like that during our lives, and would you honestly want to live like that?
-I’d be mortified if I ended up like that; I simply couldn’t bear it.
+That causes endless bitterness, and actually makes you a rather unattractive person; we will have all met people like that during our lives, and would you honestly want to live like that?
+I’d be mortified if I did; I simply couldn’t bear it.

 But I’m conscious that anger and frustration can be deep-rooted; it’s part of our psyche in many senses, and can be particularly sensitive if the other person doesn’t admit that they’re wrong.
-I struggle with this at times, and I try a combination of different factors – some of which work and some of which often don’t.
+I struggle with this at times, and I try a combination of different factors to overcome these feelings – some of which work and some of which often don’t.

 - Practice empathy.
 Try seeing the situation from the other person’s point of view.